NorSC/supervisor-search/_supervisors/marta-cecchinato.md

 available: true
 email: marta.cecchinato@northumbria.ac.uk
 website: http://www.cecchinato.me/
+office_hours: >-
+  My office hours are Mondays 12-1pm and Wednesday 12-1pm.

-office_hours: "Please email me to arrange a time to meet. "
+  Please email me to arrange a time to meet outside of these times or for a link to a Teams meeting.
 research_group: Northumbria Social Computing
 research_themes:
   - Human-Computer Interaction